buditanrim/buditanrim.github.io/_posts/2021-01-09-effective-portfolio-principles.md

 For me, the purpose of a portfolio is to demonstrate my skills and previous impact through storytelling to help recruiters decide whether I'm the right fit for the potential role or not.

-If you have the same intention, then these principles might be useful:
+If you have the same intention, then these principles might be useful.
+A good portfolio...

 1. **Is easy to access**.
 Recruiters have to look at hundreds of applications.
 The easier they can access your portfolio, the higher the chance they look to it.
 A simple click to a website will be ideal.
 But if you don't have time to build one, consider making it as easy as possible; for example, a link to Google Drive contains your PDF.
 If you have multiple projects, you can add a suggestion which to read first.